 Our rational numbers are assigned symbols suggesting their definition as ratios of integers, aka fractions, the bane of 3rd graders (4th graders in my time, but the world is speeding up).
 The integers are contained among the rationals as those rationals of form n/1.

-The rationals have countable cardinality, dimension 1, are topologically disconnected.
-They are imbedded in , which is their topological closure.
+The rationals have countable cardinality, have dimension 1, and are topologically disconnected.
+They are embedded in , which is their topological closure.
 Algebraically, is an ordered field via ≤.
 Their algebraic closure is via the algebraic numbers, .

 The Incommensurable (Real) Numbers ()